The EU directive route to access healthcare in Europe is similar to the S2 route, but there are some important differences.

-If you fulfil the eligibility criteria, the EU Directive route may entitle you to purchase healthcare in another European Economic Area (EEA) country – but not Switzerland – and to apply for a reimbursement from the NHS.
+If you fulfil the eligibility criteria, the EU directive route may entitle you to buy healthcare in another European Economic Area (EEA) country – but not Switzerland – and to apply for a reimbursement from the NHS.

 However, unless there are exceptional circumstances, you are only entitled to funding for treatments that are the same or equivalent to treatments that would be available to you on the NHS.
 For more details, see the section about eligibility criteria, below.

 The EU directive route is available for either state-funded or private treatment abroad.
 In most cases you will have to pay the costs upfront.
 You can make a claim for reimbursement when you return, up to the amount the treatment would have cost on the NHS in England.

 However, you will bear the financial risk of any additional costs that may arise.
 Any NHS charges that would have applied to the treatment on the NHS, such as prescription charges, will be deducted from the reimbursement.

 NHS England will not reimburse travel or accommodation costs.